 In this course we will delve into what feminist sexual ethics might look like through three broad themes: resisting rape culture; consent and pleasure; and sex as a commodity.
 As Sharon Lamb has noted, sexual ethics are more than our personal choices and preferences; they are the ways we integrate care and respect for others, mutuality, and reciprocity into sexual practices.
-Thinking about the messages that influence sexual practices requires that we critically interrogate socio-cultural discourses about gender and sexuality and the contexts in which they circulate.
+Thinking about the messages that influence sexual practices requires that we critically interrogate socio-cultural discourses about sex/gender and sexuality and the contexts in which they circulate.
 This will be the framework for the course.
 We will explore how gender, race, sexuality, and class construct sexual expectations and how sexual autonomy can be negotiated in contexts of unequal social structures and relations.
 For instance, we will discuss how sexism, racism and the normalization of heterosex in sexualized popular culture and pornography shape sexual practices.

 A core element of sexual ethics is embodiment, our bodily integrity and that of our sexual partners.
 Too often, sexual desire and pleasure remain as missing or unequal discourses.
 Together we will unravel the 'enthusiastic yes' of many sexual consent initiatives, how sexual pleasure is often narrowly defined in terms of heteronormative penetration, and whether it is possible to use pornography or pay for sexual acts if we strive to be ethically sexual citizens.
-We will begin with an in-depth engagement with Lisa Wade's new book on 'hookup culture' on American campuses and move through a range of texts that shed light on navigating sexual encounters.
+We will move through a range of texts that shed light on navigating sexual encounters.